 It’s not always easy to make those commitments of time, money, energy – and sometimes it’s a real big leap of faith too.
 I just know it is something to celebrate and acknowledge – and perhaps particularly because taking time for yourself and choosing to work on yourself is still a minority activity.
 It’s not the norm, not encouraged, and rarely celebrated in any mainstream way.
 We’ll toast to someone buying a new house, getting a new job or partner, but not for deciding to see a therapist!

 I recently took a Friday off after a busy week, in order to work with my healer/coach, to rest, to journal, to meditate and just be.
-I was standing in the kitchen preparing lunch early that afternoon and an epiphany about some resistance and fear that had been coming up for me about the next steps I want to take in my business.
-Earlier that day I’d been freaking out about my plans and changes (more on this another time) and as I made my salad, pure clarity about what the fear was really about slid into my mind like a shaft of sunlight.
+I was standing in the kitchen making lunch early that afternoon and had an epiphany about some resistance and fear that had been coming up for me about the next steps I want to take in my business.
+Earlier that day I’d been freaking out about my plans and changes (more on this another time) and as I made my salad, pure clarity around what the fear was really about slid into my mind like a shaft of sunlight.
 Illumination!

 I had space, and so did my mind and inner wisdom.
 This is where so much of the transformation takes place; in our quiet awareness.

 In that space we get to SEE what’s there.
 And you can’t transform, heal or strengthen something you don’t know about.

 And because I had the time, I was able to sit down later on and journal about my new awareness and then do some healing around it.
 Sometimes I might put the issue on my ‘spiritual to-do’ list for my next session with my healer coach, but in any case, it’s captured, named and ‘booked in’ because of the space I’ve made for it.

 I don’t know about you, but I don’t get these insights so easily when I’m busy and active.

 What are we making time for?